fnproject/fn/docs/hot-functions.md

 <!--

-Once your functions is adapted to be handled as hot function, you must tell Functions daemon that this function is now ready to be reused across
+Once your functions is adapted to be handled as hot function, you must tell Fn that this function is now ready to be reused across
 requests:

 ```json